-Note to teacher: Help students keep track of time to be sure each partner gets a chance to give and receive feedback.
-Consider using a timer and have one student share and receive feedback for 5 minutes and then switch, so the second partner can share and receive feedback.
-A timer is included in the Google Slides.
+NOTE: Help students keep track of time to be sure each partner/team gets a chance to give and receive feedback.
+Consider using a timer and have one student share and receive feedback for 5 minutes and then switch, so the second partner/team can share and receive feedback.
+A timer is included in the Google Slides: Lesson 7).

-Ask students to get into pairs.
-Students will swap inventions and allow a peer to use, test and review the design model.
-Then, have students complete the Invention Testing Feedback Grid (included in the YIPLit: Inventor's Journal) with their partner.
+Ask students/teams to get into pairs (if students are working in teams, then the team can pair with another student or another team).
+Students/teams will swap inventions and allow a peer/team to use, test and review the design model.
+Then, have students complete the Invention Testing Feedback Grid (included in the YIPLit Inventor's Journal) with their partner.
+They should think about the idea feedback they gave and received in Lesson 5 (PLUSES, POTENTIAL, CONCERNS).
 The partner will share:

-- 1. What they liked about the invention they tested. - 2.
-What ONE suggestion do they have to make it better. - 3.
-What guestions they have about the invention.
+- 1. What they liked about the invention they tested.
+(PLUSES) - 2.
+What ONE suggestion do they have to make it better.
+(POTENTIAL) - 3.
+What questions they have about the invention.
+(CONCERNS)